spongessuck/gm.datepickerMultiSelect/README.md

 gm.datepickerMultiSelect
 ========================

-gm.datepickerMultiSelect is an AngularJS module to extend UI Bootstrap's Datepicker directive to allow for multiple date selections.
+gm.datepickerMultiSelect is an AngularJS module that extends UI Bootstrap's Datepicker directive to allow for multiple date selections.

 Simply include the module in your app: